Zarissa/AO180-Numerical-Methods-in-Atmospheric-Sciences/README.md

 Best Setup: 2D Navier-Stokes Equation in Vorticity Streamfunction formulation.
 Implemented RK4, RK5 and AB3 integration schemes.

-Props to Marcelo Chamecki for the great class
+Props to Marcelo Chamecki for the awesome class

 ------------------------------------------------------------------